 The gathered information is stored in VictoriaMetrics which is a long-term storage backend for Prometheus.
+NOTE: Both VictoriaMetrics and Prometheus can act as the prometheus server implementation, and are mutually exclusive in their execution.
 On systems still using InfluxDB the information is stored in the telegraf database.